-St Thomas More RC Academy is a Catholic School, and as such we attempt to follow the example of Jesus Christ in our work, worship and relationships.
+St Thomas More Catholic High School is a Catholic School, and as such we attempt to follow the example of Jesus Christ in our work, worship and relationships.

 Our Aims are:

 - To be a community based on Christian values, notably Love, Justice, Peace, Truth and Tolerance, and to encourage individuals in their commitment to these ideals.

 - To provide a secure, welcoming and ordered environment in which individuals learn to value and respect both themselves and others.